 Xoserve has already committed significant levels of resource to attempt to identify and address the issue of Unidentified Gas volatility.
-The learnings from this exercise will be of great benefit in assessing the proposed solution and can be found on the Xoserve website here.
+The learnings from this exercise will be of great benefit in assessing the proposed solution and can be found on the Xoserve website5.

-The solution developed has been based on the option paper developed by DNV GL (which is contained in Annex 1) and the current solution will expand the AUGE role substantially.
+The solution developed has been based on the option paper developed by DNV GL (see Annex 1) and the current solution will expand the AUGE role substantially.